MistApproach/callm/README.md

 ## About
 Callm allows you to easily run Generative AI models (like Large Language Models) directly on your hardware, offline.
 Under the hood callm relies heavily on the [candle](https://github.com/huggingface/candle) crate and is 100% pure Rust.
-> [!NOTE]
-> Callm is still at early development stage and is NOT production ready yet.

 ### Supported models